Second order semi-parametric inference for multivariate log Gaussian Cox processes

 \section{Conclusion}

 The methodology introduced in this paper provides a major step forward regarding second order analysis of multivariate point processes with complex intensity functions.
-Existing approaches \cite[such as simple non-parametric estimation or the approach in][]{diggle:etal:07} rely on estimating the intensity functions using kernel estimators and this tends to result in strong bias and/or large variance for subsequent estimation of PCFs and cross PCFs.
-In contrast, in the context of the model \eqref{eq:multi1}, our approach circumvents the need to estimate the complex unknown intensity function factor $\rho_0$ and the resulting PCF and cross PCFs appear to be close to unbiased according to our simulation studies.
-For the data examples considered we obtain simple and interpretable models that may result in better understanding of the interplay between respectively cells in tumors and different types of crimes.
+Existing approaches \cite[such as simple non-parametric estimation or the approach in][]{diggle:etal:07} rely on estimating the intensity functions using kernel estimators.
+This tends to result in strong bias and/or large variance for subsequent estimation of PCFs and cross PCFs.
+In contrast, in the context of the model \eqref{eq:multi1}, our approach circumvents the need to estimate the complex unknown intensity function factor $\rho_0$.
+According to our simulation studies, the resulting PCF and cross PCFs appear to be close to unbiased.
+For the data examples considered, we obtain simple and interpretable models that may result in better understanding of the interplay between respectively cells in tumors and different types of crimes.

 A limitation of our approach, shared with existing methods, is that we have not provided confidence intervals for parameter estimates or confidence bands for estimated PCFs or cross PCFs.
 One topic for further research would be to establish asymptotic results for parameter estimates within the framework of estimating function inference.
 This was done by \cite{hessellund:etal:20} regarding inference for the intensity function but the current problem of inferring cross PCFs entail considerable additional theoretical difficulties.